 Attribute mnsAddress is used to provide addressing information for the Management Service operations.

 Attribute mnsScope is used to provide information about the management scope of the Management Service.
-The management scope is defined as the set of managed object instances that can be accessed using the Management Service.
+The management scope is used to represent the set of managed object instances that can be accessed using the Management Service.

 4.3.42.2 Attributes